nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 * If the client gets authorized the resource server, the result will be printed in the console without any errors

 ## Implementing own JWT validation flask decorator using pyjwt
-* `authlib` python module uses `pyjwt` under the hood to parse and validate the JWT access token in the flask decorator
+* `authlib` python module uses `pyjwt` under the hood to parse and validate the JWT tokens in the flask decorator
 * A JWT validation flask decorator from scratch can also be created as shown below.
 * However we do not recommend this approach unless required since the authlib implementation of JWT validation decorator is more robust and less error prone
 * `pyjwt` python module can be installed using the command `python -m pip install pyjwt[crypto]`